Announcing Scholar Salon 84: Register for May 29

 Scholar Salon with author Hilary Giovale:"This session will include discussion about the reclamation of European mythologies, languages, women’s history, and plant lore as a source of strength and resilience for white-identifying settlers who wish to become better relatives to Indigenous, Black, and Immigrant communities on Turtle Island."

-If you are not yet a member, and you would like to view this content, please click Join & Renew to pay for an annual membership.
+Hello!
+If you would like to view this content, please SIGN UP/RENEW to become an member of ASWM.

 Long before our urban centers and city lights lit up the dark desert skies, the Tohono O’odham were cultivating and shaping the land with abundant agriculture—from squash and beans to corn and cotton.
 For generations they passed down their rich knowledge and culture grown from their connection to the desert.
 Join us for a program with Dr. Jacelle Ramon-Sauberan as she shares her knowledge about current Tohono O’odham issues of water rights, food production, and right relationship to the national observatory which is located on a sacred mountain.